RayHightower/rayhightower.github.com/source/_posts/2013-07-19-petascale-tools-workshop-2013.markdown

 categories: [ Education ]
 published: true
 ---
-The [Petascale Tools Workshop](http://www.paradyn.org/CSCADS2013/index.html) is for computer scientists who design, build, and test the fastest supercomputers on the planet.
+The [Petascale Tools Workshop](http://www.paradyn.org/CSCADS2013/index.html) is for computer scientists who create tools that enable apps to run efficiently on the world's fastest supercomputers.
 Supercomputer performance is measured in petaflops: 10<sup><sup>15</sup></sup> floating point operations per second.
 That's blazing speed, thousands of times faster than the fastest MacBook Pro.
 <!--more-->
 [WisdomGroup](http://WisdomGroup.com) was invited to attend the workshop because our client, [Texas A & M University](http://www.wisdomgroup.com/case-studies/texas-am-university/), operates in the high performance computing (HPC) space.
-As the only non-PhD in the room, I was given a chance to exercixe Pat Metheny's [be-the-worst](/blog/2013/07/17/pat-metheny-be-the-worst/) philosophy in the extreme!
+As the only non-PhD in the room, I was given a chance to exercise Pat Metheny's [be-the-worst](/blog/2013/07/17/pat-metheny-be-the-worst/) philosophy in the extreme.
 The result: I learned things that will help WisdomGroup to deliver better solutions for our clients, especially the TAMU team.

 ###One Megawatt = $1,000,000.00
 As with other disciplines of engineering, supercomputer design is all about managing trade-offs.
 If you increase the clock speed, how will that affect your electrical bill?
 If you increase the size of the cache, how much more will you spend on hardware?